jareware/css-architecture/README.md

 This is the manifest of things I've learned about managing CSS in large, complex web projects during my 10+ years of professional web development.
 I've been asked about these things enough times that having a document to point to sounded like a good idea.

-I've tried to keep the explanations short, but if you're only interested in the *what* and not the *why*, **there's a tl;dr section at the end** which reiterates the rules with as much brevity as possible.
+I've tried to keep the explanations short, but if you're only interested in the *what* and not the *why*, **there's a tl;dr section at the end** which reiterates the rules more compactly.

 ## Introduction